weeveiot/weeve-agent-installer/README.md

 # REQUIREMENT TO RUN THE SCRIPT

 (For registering with the script) The Github personal access key is required to download the contents for the agents.

+Please make sure:

+1. you have a Github Personal Access Token
-Please make sure the access key is stored in a file named ".weeve-agent-secret" in the same directory where the script is launched.
+2. there is a file named .weeve-agent-secret in the local
+3. the above mentioned file contains the token (token pasted into the file)
+4. set the argument "secret" with the path to the above mentioned file

 # INSTALLING WEEVE-AGENT